Abdul-WriteCodes/ACHIEVIT/README.md

 👉 **[Try the Live Demo Here](https://achievit.streamlit.app/)**

 ---
-## System Performance and Quality: OPIK Observability and evaluation
+## System Performance Observability and Quality Evaluations: Use of OPIK

 Achievit is designed and developed as a production-grade system powered by **Gemini-3-flash-preview** model.
 Comet Opik cloud was use for behavioural observability and quality evaluations of LLM output